-General and administrative expenses include compensation expenses for executive officers and administrative, billing and client service personnel, professional fees for legal and audit services, occupancy costs, depreciation and amortization, and other expenses such as information technology and miscellaneous expenses offset by allocation of facility and information technology expenses to other functions.
-For the nine months ended September 30, 2021, costs related to the acquisitions of Decipher Biosciences and HalioDx were included in general and administrative compensation expense and professional fees.
-For the nine months ended September 30, 2021, approximately 53% of the headcount classified as general and administrative encompass our billing and customer care teams.
-We expect general and administrative expenses to continue to increase as we build our general and administration infrastructure and to stabilize thereafter.
+General and administrative expenses include compensation expenses for executive officers and administrative, billing and client service personnel, professional fees for legal and audit services, occupancy costs, depreciation and amortization, and other expenses such as information technology and miscellaneous expenses, offset by allocation of facility and information technology expenses to other functions.
+General and administrative expenses include costs related to the acquisitions of Decipher Biosciences and HalioDx, which were included in general and administrative compensation expenses and professional fees.
+We expect general and administrative expenses to octave to scale revenue, and to stabilize thereafter.